-The kidneys can also be affected by high calcium levels in the blood.
-Some people develop kidney stones, or their kidneys may become damaged.
-Most people are treated early, so this is not usually a problem.
+High calcium levels in the blood can also affect the kidneys.
+But most people are treated early, so this is not usually a problem.

-As part of your screening tests, you will have a blood test every year to check your calcium and PTH levels.
-But it is still important to tell your doctor if you have any symptoms that may be caused by high levels of calcium in between screening tests.
+You will have a blood test every year to check your calcium and PTH levels.
+It is important to tell your doctor if you have any symptoms that may be caused by high levels of calcium in between screening tests.

 Treating parathyroid tumours

-Your surgeon will explain the different surgical treatments for parathyroid tumours, so you can decide together what is right for you.
+Your surgeon will explain the different operations.
+This means you can decide together what is right for you.

-People with MEN1 may develop cancerous or non-cancerous tumours in the pancreas or in the part of the small bowel next to the pancreas (the duodenum).
-These tumours are often called pancreatic neuroendocrine tumours (pancreatic NETs).
+People with MEN1 may develop cancerous (malignant) or benign tumours in the pancreas or in the part of the small bowel next to the pancreas.
+This is called the duodenum.
+The tumours are usually called pancreatic neuroendocrine tumours (pancreatic NETs).